 Activated carbon is a widely used water filtration agent.
-People have been using this for a long time to preserve their fish tank.
+People have been using this for a long time to preserve their fish tanks.
 If you have an interest in fish keeping, you will know the benefits of using activated carbon in aquariums.
 But, what happens after the carbon stops working?
 How to clean activated carbon for aquariums?

 Activated carbon usually has a short life span.
 When you put it in your aquarium, it starts working right away.
-It discards the toxin substances like chlorine and heavy metals.
+It discards toxin substances like chlorine and heavy metals.
 You can see the water getting cleaner, giving off a fresh smell that is healthy for the fish living in the tank.

 But it will wear off after a period.
 The depletion of activated carbon takes almost three or four weeks.
 Some might not last that long due to the dirty water condition of the aquarium.
 To utilize it to the fullest extent, make sure your aquarium is clean before putting the Activated Carbon in it.